dart-lang/site-www/src/codelabs/async-await/index.md

  as the return type for asynchronous functions that don't return usable values.
 {{ site.alert.end }}

-Now that you've declared an async function, it returns a future object.
+Now that you've declared an async function, it returns a future.
 Use the `await` keyword to "wait" for the completed future to return either its value or its error.

 ```dart